mad-lab/transit/src/pytransit/doc/source/method_resampling.rst

 counts are then permuted within the gene for a given number of times ("samples").
 For each of these permutations, the difference in read-counts is determined.
 This forms a null distribution, from which a p-value is calculated for the original, observed difference in read-counts.
+(see Figure 3 in [DeJesus2015TRANSIT]_).

 Pooled vs Site-Restricted (S-R) Resampling
 ------------------------------------